MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 1. Start the Bot Framework Emulator.

-2. Click **Open Bot** on the Emulator's **Welcome** tab.
+1. Click **Open Bot** on the Emulator's **Welcome** tab.

-3. Enter your bot's URL, which is the URL of the local port, with /api/messages added to the path, typically `http://localhost:3978/api/messages`.
+1. Enter your bot's URL, which is the URL of the local port, with /api/messages added to the path, typically `http://localhost:3978/api/messages`.

+1. Click **Connect**.

+   Send a message to your bot, and the bot will respond back.

 # [Command line](#tab/clb)